HugoHakem/delphi-multidomain/README.md

 will allow bidirectional attention within the HLA allele and sex domains, however the rest of the tokens will be able to have causal attention with respect to the previous and also themselves.

 ### Exemplar command
-This is an exemplar training command, training with the usual domains (`diseases,lifestyle,sex,death`) plus the `rare_variants` domain:
+This is an exemplar training command, training with the usual domains (`diseases,lifestyle,sex,death,padding`) plus the `rare_variants` domain:
 ```
 python train.py \
-  --domains diseases,death,lifestyle,sex,rare_variants \
+  --domains diseases,death,lifestyle,sex,rare_variants,padding \
   --attention_scheme "[sex,diseases,lifestyle,death,padding,rare_variants]:causal(mask_ties=True)" \
   --n_layer 12 \
   --n_embd 240 \